MacLeodMike/puppet-dehydrated/README.md

 ##### Required parameters

-* `contact_email`: The e-mail address Let's Encrypt can use to reach you regarding your certificates.
+* `email`: The e-mail address Let's Encrypt can use to reach you regarding your certificates.

 ##### Optional parameters

-* `apache_integration`: Specifies whether to setup apache to serve the generated challenges.
-Default: 'false'.
-* `cron_integration`: Specifies whether to setup cron to automatically renew certificates.
-Default: 'false'.
 * `user`: Specifies the user account used to manage certificates.
 Default: 'dehydrated'.
+* `group`: Specifies the group account used to manage certificates.
+Default: 'dehydrated'.
+* `cron_enabled`: Specifies whether to setup cron to automatically renew certificates.
+Default: 'true'.
+* `apache_enabled`: Specifies whether to setup apache to serve the generated challenges.
+Default: 'false'.

 #### Defined Type: `dehydrated::certificate`